January

 04 – Girl prodigy Ruth Lawrence wins a first-class degree at Oxford after completing the course in only two years.
 She is 13 years old.

-06 – Martina Navratilova beats Chris Lloyd in the women’s single final at Wimbledon.
+06 – Martina Navratilova beats Chris Lloyd in the women’s singles final at Wimbledon.

-07 – 17-year-old West German Boris Becker beats Kevin Curren to become the youngest Wimbledon men’s champion in history.
+07 – 17-year-old Boris Becker beats Kevin Curren to become the youngest Wimbledon men’s champion in history.
+He’s also the first unseeded player to win, and the first German.

-13 – Rock star Bob Geldof organises two simultaneous Live Aid concerts (London and Philadelphia) watched on TV by over 1.5 billion people worldwide and raising over Β£50 million for famine victims inΒ Mozambique, Chad, Burkina Faso, Niger, Mali, the Sudan and Ethiopia.
+13 – Rock star Bob Geldof organises two simultaneous Live Aid concerts (in London and Philadelphia) watched on TV by over 1.5 billion people worldwide and raising over £50 million ($70m) for famine victims in Mozambique, Chad, Burkina Faso, Niger, Mali, the Sudan and Ethiopia.

 19 – Over 260 people die after 55 million gallons of water flood from a burst dam and engulf the village of Stava in the Italian Dolomites.